ChristopheMalo/Use-Angular/README.md

 - Init the structure folder
 - Code the JSON bower file and save dependencies: bower install angular boostrap --save (jQuery is installed with dependency with bootstrap)
 - Code th app JS file
-- Code the controller viewPrograms
+- Code the controller view programs
 - Code the index file
+- Code CSS with Sass